suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-encryption-info {#suit-parameter-encryption-info}

-Encryption Info defines the mechanism that Fetch or Copy should use to decrypt the data they transfer.
-SUIT_Parameter_Encryption_Info is encoded as a COSE_Encrypt_Tagged or a COSE_Encrypt0_Tagged, wrapped in a bstr.
+Encryption Info defines the keys and algorithm information Fetch or Copy has to use to decrypt the confidentiality protected data.
+SUIT_Parameter_Encryption_Info is encoded as a COSE_Encrypt_Tagged structure wrapped in a bstr.
+A separate document will profile the COSE specification for use of manifest and firmware encrytion.

 #### suit-parameter-compression-info {#suit-parameter-compression-info}